19-06-2024

 Phase 3 of a soil analysis involves additional surveys to determine the extent of the contamination, the volume of contaminated soil and the concentration of contaminants.
 It also includes planning decontamination measures.

-The number of samples, type of soil and parameters analyzed are factors that will affect the cost of phase 3.
+Number of soil samples or specimens to be analyzed, type of soil and parameters analyzed are factors that will affect the cost of phase 3.

 Phase 4